 Navigating the Afterlife through the Tibetan Book of the Dead Study Guide

 Jacob Dalton, Khyentse Foundation Distinguished University Professor in Tibetan Buddhism, University of California, Berkeley

 February 19, 2021

 The Visible and Invisible in the Art of Zanabazar Study Guide

 Uranchimeg Tsultem, Assistant Professor and Edgar and Dorothy Fehnel Chair in International Studies, Herron School of Art + Design, Indiana University–Purdue University Indianapolis

 February 26, 2021

-Images of Afterlifes and Afterworlds in the Islamic Garden
+Images of Afterlives and Afterworlds in the Islamic Garden Study Guide

-Nerina Rustomji, Associate Professor of History, St. John’s University
+Nerina Rustomji, Associate Professor and Chair, History Department, St. John’s University

 March 5, 2021